-POLICE SERVICES at the District are provided by the San Diego County Sheriff's Department.
-A sheriff's sergeant and four deputies are assigned to the Cuyamaca and Grossmont college campuses.
+Law Enforcement Services at the District are provided by the San Diego County Sheriff's Department.
 If necessary, the District also has access to Sheriff's Department specialized units that investigate crimes such as illegal drug sales, auto theft or gang-related crime.